bnsk-labs/report-api-sample/README.md

 # report-api-sample

-A javascript snippet outlining how to run any Brainshark report via the API.
+A javascript sample outlining how to run a Brainshark report via the API.

 This sample:
   - Creates a Session